yunpeng1234/tp/docs/DeveloperGuide.md

 #### Implementation

 The filter mechanism is facilitated by `FilterCommandParser`.
-It produces a `FilterApplicantDescriptor`, which in turn feeds in to create a `FilterCommand`.
+`FilterCommandParser` produces a `FilterApplicantDescriptor`, which in turn helps to create a `FilterCommand`.
 <br/>
-`Optional` and `set` data structures have been used to contain optional set of filters for different attributes within `FilterApplicantDescriptor`.
+`Optional` and `Set` data structures have been used to contain optional set of filters for different attributes within `FilterApplicantDescriptor`.
 <br/>
 The `FilterCommand` will make use of the `FilterApplicantDescriptor` to create a `CombineFiltersPredicate` that will be supplied to `ModelManager#updateFilteredApplicantList(Predicate<Applicant>)` in its `execute` method.
 <br/>